Teradata SUBSTR Or SUBSTRING?

 - Character String or Numeric Value except for CLOB returns VARCHAR(n)

-In ANSI mode, the value of n for each DATATYPE(n) is equal to the original string’s value.
+In ANSI mode, the value of n for DATATYPE(n) is equivalent to the original string’s value.

 Examples for Teradata SUBSTRING